aramis-lab/clinica/docs/Pipelines/T1_Volume.md

     - `<source_file>_segm-{graymatter|whitematter|csf}_probability.nii.gz`: The tissue probability maps for the gray matter, white matter and CSF.
 - normalized_space/
     - `<source_file>_space-Ixi549Space_T1w.nii.gz`: The T1-weighted image in MNI space.
-    - `<source_file>_segm-{graymatter|whitematter|csf}_space-Ixi549Space_modulated-on_probability.nii.gz`: The modulated tissue probability maps, i.e. the tissue probability maps multiplied by their relative volume before and after spatial normalisation, into the MNI space.
+    - `<source_file>_segm-{graymatter|whitematter|csf}_space-Ixi549Space_modulated-off_probability.nii.gz`: The different tissue maps that have been registered to the MNI space without modulation, i.e. no division by the jacobian of the transformation meaning that concentrations are preserved.
+These outputs are useful if you want to QC both the registration into MNI and the accuracy of the segmentations.

 <center>![](../../img/T1_Volume/ex_GM_WM_CSF.png)</center>
 *<center><small>Example of gray matter (GM), white matter (WM) and CSF tissue segmentation.</small></center>*